Quantifying the COVID19 infection risk due to droplet/aerosol inhalation: Appendix

 \subsection{Infection probability post vaccination}

 The probability of infection can be written as

-where $ N_c $ is the virion dose per unit time under steady state conditions of exposure such as speaking, singing etc. The exact form of $ N_c $ is not pertinent to the present derivation, it can deduced from Eq.~\ref{eqn:N-steady-state}.
+where $ N_c $ is the virion dose per unit time under steady state conditions of exposure such as speaking, singing etc. The exact form of $ N_c $ is not pertinent to the present derivation, it can deduced from Eq.~6 of the main manuscript.
 The probability of no infection can be defined as $ \hat{P} = 1-P$.
 The net probability of no infection is given by

 Assuming that the vaccination leads to reduction in infection probability due to increase in $ N_0 $, the net probability of no infection for a vaccinated individual can be expressed as

 Let $ \eta_{vc} $ be the efficacy of a given vaccine.
 The probability of no infection with vaccination decreases by a factor of $ \hat{P}^{vc}_{net}\eta_{vc} $ if the vaccination is not administered.
 Therefore, we can express a relationship between $ \hat{P}_{net} $ and $ \hat{P}^{vc}_{net} $ as follows